davon-ai/symbolica/README.md

 Builders excited about pushing AI forward responsibly

 🌱 How I Can Help You

-Explore career opportunities at startups and frontier AI labs
+Explore career opportunities at startups and research AI labs

 Offer guidance on interviews, salary benchmarks, and technical fit

 Connect you with teams where your work creates impact

 Keep you updated on emerging trends in AI hiring

 📫 Let’s Connect